crazould/covidia/README.md

 ### npm start to start the application

-Click here to visit the website : [https://covidia.herokuapp.com/](https://covidia.herokuapp.com/)
+Click here to visit the website : <a href="https://covidia.herokuapp.com/" target="_blank">https://covidia.herokuapp.com</a>